pratity4samutpada/BuzzQuiz/README.md

 # BuzzQuiz
-Which Buzzfeed quiz are you?
+Which Chinese Warring States Period philosopher are you?